Electrical ,Electronics and Embedded

 Explore Different Iterations Of A PCB

-either as a diagram or abstractly.
+Either as a diagram or abstractly.
 ECAD provides full detail as a layout or 3D assembly.
 Users can build out different options and alternatives, comparing them distinctly.

-Generate Manufacturing Documentation For PCB’s
+Generate Manufacturing Documentation For PCBs

-released to manufacturing as part of the specification used to source, fabricate, and produce PCBs.
+Released to manufacturing as part of the specification used to source, fabricate, and produce PCBs.

 Diagramming Capabilities